CascadianVR/CascadianVR/README.md

 # Hello there!
 I'm Mason (aka Cascadian) 👋

 Welcome to my GitHub profile!
-I'm Mason, known in the digital realm as "Cascadian" or "Cascas."
-I'm a tech enthusiast with a passion for programming, hardware, and 3D art.
+I'm Mason, known in the digital realm as "Cascadian" I'm a tech enthusiast with a passion for programming, hardware, and 3D art.

 ## What do I do?